unifiedstreaming/fmp4-ingest/ingest_spec.md

 **(Live) encoder**: entity performing live encoding producing a high quality live encoded broadcast stream

-**(Media) Ingest source**: a media source ingesting media content to a processing function, typically a live encoder but not restricted to this, the media ingest source could by any type of media ingest source
+**(Media) Ingest source**: a media source ingesting media content to a processing function, typically a live encoder but not restricted to this, the media ingest source could by any type of media ingest source such as a stored file that is send in partial chunks towards the media processing entity

-**Publishing point**: entity used to publish the media content, consumes the incoming media ingest stream
+**Publishing point**: entity used to publish the media content, consumes/receives the incoming media ingest stream

-**Media processing function/entity**: entity used to process media content, can be a producer or consumer of a media ingest stream (or both), typically it is a consumer of stream of a live source, while it outputs content ready for client consumption.
+**Media processing function/entity**: entity used to process media content, receives/consumes a media ingest stream, which is activily processed before further delivery.

-## Ingest Protocol Behavior Specification
+## Overall Media Ingest Protocol Behavior Specification
 The media and timed meta-data ingest specification uses multiple HTTP POST and/or PUT requests to transmit DASH manifest followed by encoded media data packaged in fragmented ISO BMFF [3].
 The subsequent posted segments correspond to those decribed in the manifest.
 Each HTTP POST sends a complete manifest or media segment towards the processing entity.
-The sequence of POST commands starts with the the manifest and init segments that includes header boxes (ftyp and moov boxes), and continues with a sequence of segments (combinations of moof and mdat boxes).
+The sequence of POST commands starts with the the manifest and init segments that includes header boxes (ftyp and moov boxes), and continues with a sequence of segments (combinations of moof and mdat boxes) as defined in the initial manifest.

 An example of the Fragmented Media Ingest POST URL targeting the publishing point is: http://mypublishingpoint/presentationPath/manifestpath/rsegmentpath/streams-1-2.cmfv